Skip to main content

 5) Assign the Task to People

-You can assign tasks to team members directly:
+You can assign tasks to a team member directly:

 6) Set the Date